Semantics for eXtra large Banks

 CODT Excel Power Query Statistics

-The MDS folder holds queries that provide the interface for metadata sets in the next transformation step.
+The MDS folder contains queries that provide the interface to metadata sets for the next transformation step.

 MS Excel Worsheets Power Queries Ontology MDS 36 44 Entity Relationship MDS 80 84 PowerDesigner MDS 26 30